KenAustria/GroupGrid/README.md

 ## Features

-• Users can log in to view posts.
+• Users can update their profile image.
-• Users can edit their own profile details including bio, location, and image.
+• Users can edit their own profile details including bio, website, and location.
 • Users can like and comment on another user's post.
-• User A will receive a notification when User B either likes or comments on User A's post.
+• User_A will receive a notification when User_B either likes or comments on User_A's post.
 • Users can create a post and delete their created post.

 ---